How to have a Vegetarian or Vegan Safari

 Many safari operators try to work closely with local communities for items like eggs and fruit – conservation works best when local people feel the financial benefits directly.

 Generally, you can expect familiar food with occasional local touches.
 Dinner may consist of butternut soup, vegetable curry and fruit pudding.
 Brunch is anything from omelettes to quiches with a variety of salads.
 Snacks – called ‘bitings’ in East Africa – are often delicious local items like freshly roasted peanuts or cashews, washed down with plenty of local beer.
-Wine and spirits are always available, and many lodges are doing away with bottled water in favour of filtered water that is a hundred-percent safe to drink.
+Wine and spirits are always available, and many lodges are doing away with bottled water in favour of filtered water that is a hundred percent safe to drink.

 Some places will offer a set menu while others provide options for dinner.
 If you can, choose a lodge that doesn’t rely on set menus as they will be more likely to be able to accommodate dietary requests.